co-cart/co-cart/plugins/cocart/readme.txt

 Customizable REST API that lets you build headless ecommerce without limits powered by WooCommerce.

 == Description ==

+**Important**

+Updates for the CoCart plugin on WordPress.org on **?? ??
+2022** will not be getting any further major updates for a long while in order to focus on the paid CoCart Pro version of the plugin.
+Only minor fixes for bugs will be updated.
+Don't worry, you'll still be able to use this plugin forever.

+Also while API v1 can still be used it will no longer be supported.

 ### CoCart: The #1 ecommerce RESTful API built for WooCommerce that scales for headless development.